Space: 1999: Other markets

 It was shown in Italy as Spazio 1999; Argentina, Uruguay, Puerto Rico, Dominican Republic, Guatemala, francophone Canada, and France as Cosmos: 1999; Denmark as Månebase Alpha; Brazil and Portugal as Espaço: 1999; Germany as Mondbasis Alpha 1; Sweden as Månbas Alpha; Poland as Kosmos 1999 (1977–1979); Finland as Avaruusasema Alfa; Greece as Διάστημα 1999; Hungary as Alfa Holdbázis; Spain, Chile, Venezuela, and Colombia as Espacio: 1999; Mexico as Odisea 1999; Iran as 1999:فضا; Turkey as Uzay 1999, and South Africa as Alpha 1999 (1976, dubbed into Afrikaans).
 The series was also broadcast in the Netherlands, Belgium, New Zealand and Australia.

 In Finland the first series was originally aired by the commercial MTV (Mainostelevisio) channel in 1976, but it was withdrawn after couple of episodes on demand of the national programme board as the show was considered too brutal and horrifying.
 The same thing happened when MTV tried to air the second series in 1978.
-The complete show wasn't seen in Finland until 1996–1997 when a small local channel, TV-Tampere, aired it.
+The complete show was not seen in Finland until 1996–1997 when a small local channel, TV-Tampere, aired it.
 Since then it aired on TVTV! in 2000 and 2001, and later on MTV3 Scifi in 2008.

-Fan and critic responses to the new series varied.
-Some missed the mystical plotlines, feature-film ambiance and the "British-ness" of the first series.
-Others said they enjoyed the new characters, down-to-earth characterisations and action.
-Comparisons with Star Trek were used by both camps to show how the series had been either saved or destroyed by the format change.